 The renovation of the Academic Medical Center (AMC) in Amsterdam, part of the Amsterdam University Medical Center (UMC), is the largest reconstruction the building has seen since it was completed in the early 80s.
-The nursing wards, or “bed towers”, totaling 23,000 m² will be almost completely renovated in phases without interfering with daily care processes.
+The patient towers totaling 23,000 m² will be almost completely renovated in phases without interfering with daily care processes.
 The renovation will bring single and double rooms and a new nursing environment for the Neonatology Intensive Care Unit (NICU) for premature and seriously ill newborns.

 Lift Plaza in the ward, with meeting room and coffee corner